 New York Health Plan Association (HPA), Inc. was established for the purpose of promoting the development of managed health care plans within New York State.
-Currently, HPA’s members include fully licensed managed care plans, prepaid health service plans (PHPs are plans that primarily serve New Yorkers enrolled through the Medicaid, Child Health Plus and Family Health Plus programs) and managed long term care plans (MLTCs), which provide or arrange for and coordinate both the health care and long term care needs of their patients.
+Currently, HPA’s members include fully licensed managed care plans and prepaid health service plans (PHPs) that provide health care coverage to New Yorkers enrolled through their employers or a variety of government-sponsored programs and individuals who shop for coverage through the state’s official Marketplace.
+HPA Associate Members are Managed Long Term Care plans (MLTCs), which provide or arrange for and coordinate both the health care and long term care needs of their patients.
 HPA’s Affiliate members are organizations and companies that work with managed care plans in the delivery of services to their members.
-Together, HPA’s member plans provide the health care coverage for nearly seven million New Yorkers.
+Together, HPA’s member plans provide the health care coverage for more than eight million New Yorkers.

 The HPA is dedicated to the principle that managed care plans are a vital component of both present and future health care delivery and health insurance systems in New York.
 To this end, the organization promotes and fosters a favorable environment for managed care development within New York State.

 HPA’s member plans are committed to the health care needs of New York State, serving residents healthy and sick, and communities rural and urban.
 Member plans provide health care protection to the employed population, Medicaid and Medicare beneficiaries, and participate in innovative programs that promote the health and well being of New York State residents.